18F/handbook/pages/tools/google-meet.md

 - You can start a Google Hangout from Slack by typing `/hangout`.
 - You can make and receive free domestic phone calls from within Gmail or Google Hangouts.
 Just create a new number with your GSA account at google.com/voice
+- For accessibility, we encourage using [visual descriptions]({% page "/general-information-and-resources/visual-descriptions-guide/" %}) when you introduce yourself in a Zoom meeting.

 ### Fix audio issues